Market

 Nomination and Remuneration Committee of the Company as constituted by the Board is headed by Mr. Nitin

 There has been change in the composition of the committee during the financial year.
-Mrs. Sushila Oza resigned
+Mr. Mahesh Premchand

-14th August 2023.
-The Managing Directors of the Company are entitled for payment of Remuneration as decided
+with effect from 28th March 2025.
+The Managing Directors of the Company are entitled for payment of Remuneration

-by the Board of Directors, based on the recommendation of the Remuneration Committee.
-No remuneration is paid
+as decided by the Board of Directors, based on the recommendation of the Remuneration Committee.
+No remuneration

-to any Non- Executive Directors during the financial year 1 st April, 2023 to 31 st March 2024.
+is paid to any Non- Executive Directors during the financial year 1 st April, 2024 to 31st March 2025.

 The Nomination and Remuneration Committee has formulated the criteria for determining qualifications, positive

-if he / she meets with the criteria for ‘Independent Director’ as laid down in the Companies Act, 2013 and
+/ she meets with the criteria for ‘Independent Director’ as laid down in the Companies Act, 2013 and Regulation 16

-experience, knowledge, perspective, and gender.
-It is also ensured that the Board has an appropriate blend of
+knowledge, perspective, and gender.
+It is also ensured that the Board has an appropriate blend of functional and

-functional and industry expertise.
-While recommending the appointment of a Director, the Nomination and
+industry expertise.
+While recommending the appointment of a Director, the Nomination and Remuneration Committee

 Positive Attributes: In addition to the duties as prescribed under the Companies Act, 2013 the Directors on the